 Inna is Commercial Contracts Manager at City Facilities Management where she is responsible for developing and execution of commercial strategy with national partners and contractors.
 Prior to this Inna spent five years at PwC in project management and transaction roles, before moving into a commercial management role with AEMO where she led the negotiations of long term multi-million dollar infrastructure deals.
 At Alcoa Inna led energy procurement and commercial services functions supporting manufacturing facilities in Victoria and New South Wales.

 Ken has over 30 years experience working in sustainable energy, renewable energy and energy efficiency.
 Leading the development of international standards on solar energy, Ken represents Australia as the Deputy Chair of the International Energy Agency Solar Heating and Cooling Program.
 He has provided sessional lectures to Masters students at RMIT on Solar Energy Technology and Market Transformation, and has provided advice across the Victorian Government regarding market and regulatory programs to support the deployment of Sustainable Energy Technologies.

 Cr Mi-Lin Chen Yi Mei

-Cr Chen Yi Mei is a young professional, currently employed as a Judicial Associate at the County Court of Victoria.
+Cr Chen Yi Mei is a young professional, currently working as a lawyer.
 She has Bachelor degrees in Laws and Arts and was admitted to the legal profession in 2014.
 Cr Chen Yi Mei is passionate about social justice and is a member of the Australian Labor Party.
 She believes a strong community is one where everyone is made to feel like they belong.
 Her keen interest in planning and environment law encouraged her to run for council and she is proud to represent the Melba Ward as a local Richmond resident.